tahanoman/SDA-Bootcamp-T/README.md

 ```
 streamlit run chatbot.py
 ```
-to run the streamlit app.
-Make sure that always start the backend first!
+to run the Streamlit app.
+Make sure that you always start the backend first!